Package Leaflet: Information for the User

 IMPORTANT — Hypersensitivity Reactions

-You must carefully read the information about “Hypersensitivity Reactions” in section 4 of this label.
+You must read the information about “Hypersensitivity reactions” in section 4 of this leaflet carefully.

-Abacavir Tarbis contains abacavir as its active ingredient.
-Abacavir belongs to a group of antiretroviral medications calledinhibitors of reverse transcriptase analogs of nucleosides(NRTIs).
+Abacavir Tarbis contains the active substance abacavir.
+Abacavir belongs to a group of antiretroviral medicines called nucleoside analogue reverse transcriptase inhibitors(NRTIs).

-Abacavir Tarbis does not completely cure HIV infection; it reduces the amount of virus in the body and keeps it at a low level.
-It also increases the number of CD4 cells in the blood.
-CD4 cellsare a type of white blood cell that plays an important role in helping the body fight infection.
+Abacavir Tarbis does not completely cure HIV infection; it reduces the amount of virus in your body and keeps it at a low level.
+It also increases the number of CD4 cells in your blood.
+CD4 cells are a type of white blood cell that plays an important role in helping your body fight infection.

 Not everyone responds to treatment with Abacavir Tarbis in the same way.
 Your doctor will monitor the effectiveness of your treatment.

-Read carefully the information about hypersensitivity reactions in section 4 of this leaflet.
+Read the information about hypersensitivity reactions in section 4 of this leaflet carefully.

-Consult your doctorif you think you are affected by any of these circumstances.
+Talk to your doctorif you think any of these situations apply to you.

-Some people taking Abacavir Tarbis for HIV have a higher risk of severe side effects.
+Some people who take Abacavir Tarbis for HIV have a higher risk of serious side effects.
 You need to know that there is a higher risk:

 Hypersensitivity reactions to abacavir

-Even patients who do not have the HLA-B*5701 gene can develophypersensitivity reactions(a severe allergic reaction).
+Even patients who do not have the HLA-B*5701 gene may still develop a hypersensitivity reaction(a serious allergic reaction).

-Read carefully the information about hypersensitivity reactions in section 4 of this leaflet.
+Read the information about hypersensitivity reactions in section 4 of this leaflet carefully.

 Risk of cardiovascular events

-You cannot rule out that abacavir may increase the risk of cardiovascular events.
+It cannot be excluded that abacavir may increase the risk of cardiovascular events.

-Inform your doctorif you have cardiovascular problems, if you smoke or if you have diseases that may increase the risk of cardiovascular diseases, such as high blood pressure and diabetes.
+Tell your doctorif you have cardiovascular problems, if you smoke, or if you have diseases that may increase the risk of cardiovascular disease, such as high blood pressure and diabetes.
 Do not stop taking Abacavir Tarbis unless your doctor advises you to.

 Be aware of important symptoms

-Some people taking HIV medications develop other diseases, which can be serious.
-You need to know about the important signs and symptoms to look out for while taking Abacavir Tarbis.
+Some people who take medicines for HIV infection develop other conditions, which can be serious.
+You need to know what important signs and symptoms to look out for while you are taking Abacavir Tarbis.

-Read the information about “Other possible side effects of HIV combination treatment” in section 4 of this leaflet.
+Read the information about “Other possible side effects of combination therapy for HIV” in section 4 of this leaflet.

 Protect others